nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 1. Have [Node.js](https://nodejs.org/en/) installed.
 We recommend using the [long-term support (LTS)](https://nodejs.org/en/download/) version of Nodejs, which also includes npm.

 2. Have a [package.json file](https://docs.npmjs.com/files/package.json) within your project.
-You can create a default `package.json` file by running `npm init` from the root of your application.
+You can create a default `package.json` file by running `npm init` from the root of your project.

 3. Have a pipeline set up to compile Sass files to CSS.
 We recommend using [gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass), you can find an example of a `gulpfile.js` script to compile Sass to CSS in the [gulp-sass documentation](https://www.npmjs.com/package/gulp-sass#basic-usage).